tgourley/StartupConnectionApp/Documentation/Deployment.md

     "localhost":"Server=127.0.0.1;Port=5432;Database=ChooseUp;User Id=postgres;Password=admin"
   }
 ```
-2. In the main Choose-Up-API folder, perform the command:
+2. In the main Choose-Up-API folder got to src then perform the command:
 ```
-dotnet run --project "{PROJECT_PATH}\Choose-up-api.csproj"
+dotnet run
 ```
 3. The terminal will then state the API is running and where.